joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2026/04/07/world/iran-war-trump-news/heres-the-latest

 **Iran War Live Updates: Trump’s Deadline Draws Closer With No Sign of Diplomatic Breakthrough**\
-`Israel and Iran traded fresh attacks on Tuesday after President Trump said a cease-fire proposal put forward by mediators was “not good enough.”
+`Israel and Iran traded fresh attacks on Tuesday after President Trump said a cease-fire proposal was “not good enough.”
 Mr. Trump has threatened to destroy Iran’s bridges and power plants if it does not reopen the Strait of Hormuz by 8 p.m.
 Eastern.`\
 https://nytimes.com/live/2026/04/07/world/iran-war-trump-news

 **How to Build a Rest Stop for Delivery Workers in a Hurry**\